 Triple Crown of Surfing (November-December)

 Every winter, powerful swells cross thousands of miles of open ocean and descend upon the Hawaiian Islands, creating some of the biggest, most powerful and most challenging waves on the planet.
 Go watch the worlds best surfers compete for the crown!
 Free.

 Honolulu Marathon (December)

-ISLANDS Magazine ranks Waimanalo the "Best Summer Beach in the World" (and gives Hale 'Nalo a nod!)
+ISLANDS Magazine ranks Waimanalo the "Best Summer Beach in the World " and gives Hale 'Nalo a nod!
+(June 2010.)

-New York Times Terrific article entitled "My Kailua", praises Waimanalo
+New York Times Times Terrific article entitled "My Kailua" praises Waimanalo.

-Sweet Home Waimanalo (Waimanalo.
-Fresh local cuisine.
-Must try: fish tacos!)
+Sweet Home Waimanalo Fresh local cuisine.
+Must try: fish tacos!

-Rai Rai Ramen (Kailua; Authentic Japanese Noodle shop.
-Must try: Chicken Katsu Ramen)
+Rai Rai Ramen Kailua town.
+Authentic Japanese noodle house.
+Try: Chicken Katsu Ramen.

-House Without A Key (Halekulani, Waikiki.
-For that special night out.
-Be seated at 5:00 p.m.)
+House Without A Key Halekulani, Waikiki.
+For a special night out.
+Be seated by 5:00 p.m.